Aspire

 • A structured Super-Curricular Portfolio, enabling students to track and reflect on their academic enrichment.

-What role can parents play in supporting the progress of High Prior Attaining (HPA) Pupils and a High Attaining Pupils (HAP)?
+What role can parents play in supporting the progress of High Prior Attaining students

-• Encourage your child to partake in extra-curricular activities such as Sport, Music and Debating to help develop their interpersonal skills.
+• Encouraging your child to participate in the extra-curricular clubs and activities, which help develop confidence, communication and interpersonal skills.

 Key partners in our Aspire Programme